Odd playoff format gives Lynx chance to win playoff series at home

 Lynx coach Cheryl Reeve has said it all season.
 With Sylvia Fowles — the final vestige of the Lynx title teams — retired, the focus was going to be on development.

-And yet, here they are: A rather historic win in Connecticut on Sunday coupled with the WNBA's rather bizarre first-round playoff schedule has put the sixth-seeded Lynx in position to move onto the league quarterfinals with a home win over third-seeded Connecticut Wednesday at 7 p.m. at Target Center.
+And yet, here they are: A rather historic win in Connecticut on Sunday coupled with the WNBA's rather bizarre first-round playoff schedule has put the sixth-seeded Lynx in position to move onto the league quarterfinals with a home win over third-seeded Connecticut on Wednesday at 7 p.m. at Target Center.
 The game will be broadcast by ESPN.

-"The mindset all year was about getting better,'' Reeve said after Minnesota's 82-75 victory in Uncasville.
+"The mindset all year was about getting better,'' Reeve said after Minnesota's 82-75 victory in Uncasville, Conn.
 "We haven't focused on results.
-And now we're in a situation where Phee [Napheesa Collier] in her young career, took a huge step to be an MVP candidate for much of the season.
+And now we're in a situation where Phee [Napheesa Collier], in her young career, took a huge step to be an MVP candidate for much of the season.
 Phee has put us in position to win her first playoff series.''

 But Collier obviously didn't do it alone.

-The 1-2 punch of Coillier and Kayla McBride were the story Sunday.
+The 1-2 punch of Collier and Kayla McBride was the story Sunday.
 Collier set career playoff highs in both points (26) and rebounds (13).
 McBride set career playoff highs in points (28), rebounds (eight) and three-pointers made (6-for-11).

 They became the first pair of teammates to each score 25 or more points in a game in Lynx postseason history.
 McBride's six threes tied Maya Moore for most in a Minnesota playoff game.
-Collier and McBride became just the fifth pair of teammates to each score at least 25 points get eight rebounds in a game and the first since 2016.
+Collier and McBride became just the fifth pair of teammates to each score at least 25 points and get eight rebounds in a game, and the first since 2016.

 The Lynx became the first team in league history to lose a game by at least 30 points and rebound for a win in the subsequent game in the same playoff series.